 Each mission has its own characteristics.
 Sometimes it may be enough to have one satellite to develop a project in space, but there are certain services that a single CubeSat does not have the capacity to provide.
 In this case, it is necessary to have a constellation, a group of satellites that work in a coordinated way to offer certain services at global level or in large geographical areas.

 Let's take it one step at a time.
-In a Low Earth Orbit (LEO), a satellite completes about 14 or 15 polar orbits every day, but not always over the same area (this only happens in equatorial orbits), but the rotation movement of the Earth makes the satellite complete a 'sweep' over the entire surface of the Earth, so each step is different from the previous one.
+In a Low Earth Orbit (LEO), a satellite completes about 14 or 15 polar orbits every day, but not always over the same area (this only happens in equatorial orbits).
+The rotation movement of the Earth makes the satellite complete a 'sweep' over the entire surface of the Earth, so each step is different from the previous one.
 At the same time, there are cycles of orbits that are repeated at regular intervals.
 When designing the mission, for example, a satellite can be expected to pass through the same region every seven days, and its subsequent path until it returns to that area a week later will be identical to the previous one.
 In that case, the satellite would repeat this cycle of orbits every seven days, allowing the same area to be observed on a regular basis.

 This 'sweep' can be a factor in some missions, such as Earth observation missions, where changes are very slow and gradual.
 If we consider uses such as monitoring crops, snow melt, or desertification, if the orbit cycle is seven days, every week you will obtain accurate and comparable images of each location through which the satellite passes.
 For other services, such as port traffic control (to mention another Earth observation mission), which requires more frequent images, this waiting period is too long, so it would not be a viable mission with only one satellite.